Trinity River water or watershed scenery in California

 Local plan

-Choose the corridor first: Lewiston for upper tailwater context, Douglas City for classic middle-river access, or Junction City and downstream if you want more room and are willing to manage the extra drive.
+Choose the area first: Lewiston for upper tailwater context, Douglas City for classic middle-river access, or Junction City and downstream if you want more room and are willing to manage the extra drive.
 Match that choice to whether you are wading a few runs or covering water with a drift plan.

 Backup water